Trying to stay warm can be challenging if you love cool-weather camping, but your destinations don’t have the electricity to run a heater.

 2. DeWalt DXH12B Portable Radiant Heater

-The DeWalt DXH12B increases heat output and has two ports to connect 1-pound propane canisters so it can run up to 13 hours.
+The DeWalt DXH12B increases heat output and has two ports to connect 1-pound propane canisters so it can run for up to 13 hours.
 In addition, the unit has a radiant heat element that warms efficiently, with a fan to move the air throughout your camper.

 The unit relies on a 20-volt DeWalt rechargeable battery to power the fan and lights.
 Still, the best part is the integrated USB ports that allow you also to charge up your devices when shore power is unavailable.